Dietary Guidelines for MS

 - Increase water intake to insure smooth elimination - drink 2 to 3 liters daily

-Nutritional and botanical supplements for the MS patient include:
+Talk to your health care provider about dietary supplements.
+Nutritional and botanical supplements for the MS patient may include:

 - Digestive enzymes to be taken as directed with meals

-- Lecithin granules: 1 tsp three times a day with meals
+- Lecithin granules: 1 tsp 3 times a day with meals

 - B vitamin complex as directed on formula